grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 ## Migrating the block `meta.json` metadata using `metaconvert`

-Every block has a `meta.json` metadata file used by Grafana Mimir, Prometheus, and Thanos to understand the block contents.
+Every block has a `meta.json` metadata file used by Grafana Mimir, Prometheus, and Thanos to identify the block contents.
 Each project has its own metadata conventions.
-The `metaconvert` tool migrates the `meta.json` metadata from project to another.
+The `metaconvert` tool migrates the `meta.json` metadata from one project to another.

 ### Downloading `metaconvert`

-- Using Docker:
+- If you are using Docker, run the following command:

 ```bash
 docker pull grafana/metaconvert:latest
 ```

-- Using a release binary:

-Download the appropriate release asset for your operating system and architecture and make it executable.
-For Linux with the AMD64 architecture:
+- If you are using a release binary, download the appropriate release asset for your operating system and architecture and make it executable.
+For Linux with the AMD64 architecture, run the following command:

 ```bash
 curl -LO https://github.com/grafana/mimir/releases/latest/download/metaconvert-linux-amd64
 chmod +x metaconvert-linux-amd64
 ```

-- Using Go:
+- If you are using Go, run the following command:

 ```bash
 go install github.com/grafana/mimir/cmd/metaconvert@latest